GNOME/orca/REMOTE-CONTROLLER-COMMANDS.md

 - **`AvailableContractionTables`:** Returns a list of available contraction table names. (getter only)
 - **`BrailleIsEnabled`:** Gets/Sets whether braille is enabled.
+- **`BrailleProgressBarUpdates`:** Gets/Sets whether braille progress bar updates are enabled.
+- **`ComputerBrailleAtCursorIsEnabled`:** Gets/Sets whether computer braille is used at the cursor position.
 - **`ContractedBrailleIsEnabled`:** Gets/Sets whether contracted braille is enabled.
 - **`ContractionTable`:** Gets/Sets the current braille contraction table.
 - **`DisplayAncestors`:** Gets/Sets whether ancestors of the current object will be displayed.